MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 [[gtk_] about_dialog_] get_wrap_license
 ---------------------------------------

-Returns whether the license text in *about* is automatically wrapped.
+Returns whether the license text in this about dialog is automatically wrapped.

 Returns: `1` if the license text is wrapped